egoschema/EgoSchema/benchmarking/FrozenBilm/README.md

 # Benchmarking `FrozenBiLM` with EgoSchema Dataset

 This guide provides the code for benchmarking the `FrozenBiLM` model using the EgoSchema dataset.
 Follow the instructions carefully to ensure smooth execution.
+Note: all of the benchmarking code requires correct answer to the questions that we will release soon.

 ## Prerequisites